You are here

 • Elective options exclude PSYC 255.

-• Starting in Fall 2022, students can only apply one of the following courses to thier psychology electives: PSYC 220, PSYC 311, PSYC 312.
+• Students can only apply one of the following courses to thier psychology electives: PSYC 220, PSYC 311, PSYC 312.

 Course Descriptions